matthewbentley/blog/content/owning my linksys router.md

 could already flash malicious firmware.
 And more importantly, I hope it doesn't get fixed, so I can continue to use it (and recieve normal security updates).

+Also, I take no repsonsibility if you brick your router, anger the FCC, cause the downfall of western civilization, or anything else positive or negative comes from reading this post.

 Dead Ends
 ===